 Price: Starting at $15 per agent per month.

-You’re also able to build out a knowledge base, connect to other software using apps in their marketplace, and do some automations to improve productivity.
+You’re also able to build out a knowledge base for FAQ content, connect to other software using apps in their marketplace, and do some automations to improve productivity.

 Price: Starting at $19 per agent per month.